marcelcastrobr/AWS_solution_architect/compute/EC2.markdown

 - Elastic Fabric Adapter
     - OS-bypass: bypass the OS kernel and connected directly to the EFA device.
-    - Lower latence and faster.
+    - Lower latency and faster.

 ## Storage:
 - Instance attached to storage;:
-    - EBS: scale up to 64KIOPS
+    - EBS: scale up to 64K IOPS
     - Instance storage: scale to millions of IOPS
 - Network storage:
     - S3